-Distribution: In the Cascades of Washington; Alaska south to Washington.
+Distribution: Occurring in the Cascades Range in Washington; Alaska to Washington.

 Conservation Status: Not of concern